 Section 16 of the Exchange Act requires that reports of beneficial ownership of common stock and changes in such ownership be filed with the SEC by Section 16 "reporting persons," including directors, certain officers, holders of more than 10% of the outstanding common stock and certain trusts of which reporting persons are trustees.
-We are required to disclose in this proxy statement each reporting person whom we know to have failed to file any required reports under Section 16 on a timely basis during the fiscal year ended December 31, 2022.
-To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 filed with the SEC, during the fiscal year ended December 31, 2022, our officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them, except that Mr. Silva filed one Form 4 late (reporting multiple transactions on two trading days) and Dale Broadrick, a 10% stockholder, filed four Forms 4 late (reporting multiple late transactions on eleven trading days).
+We are required to disclose in this proxy statement each reporting person whom we know to have failed to file any required reports under Section 16 on a timely basis during the fiscal year ended December 31, 2023.
+To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 filed with the SEC, during the fiscal year ended December 31, 2023, our officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them, except that each of Mr. Alstodt and Mr. Silva filed one Form 4 late (each reporting one transaction) and Dale Broadrick, a 10% stockholder, filed three Forms 4 late (reporting an aggregate of eight transactions).